-Similarly, non-specific support of haemostasis using PCCs can be used to reverse the OAC effect in patients taking DOACs.
-Indeed, administration of activated PCCs may be considered for severe bleeding on DOAC treatment, but there is still limited evidence for efficacy and they are recommended only if specific antidotes are not available.
-(100)(101)(102)(103)(104)For patients taking DOACs, there is no role for vitamin K supplementation or protamine administration, unless in the context of bleeding under DOACs when vitamin K deficiency is suspected or in case of concomitant treatment with heparin.
+Similarly, support of haemostasis using other agents such as PCCs can be used to reverse the OAC effect in patients taking DOACs.
+Administration of activated PCCs may be considered for severe bleeding on DOAC treatment, but there is still limited evidence for efficacy and the appropriate dosage is unclear and thus, they are recommended only if specific antidotes are not available.
+Majeed et al. showed that the administration of PCCs at a median dose of 2000 IU (IQR 1500-2000 IU) for the management of major bleeding associated with rivaroxaban or apixaban was effective in most cases and associated with a low risk of thromboembolism (100).
+In a study by Gerner et al, PCC administration was not significantly associated with a reduced rate of hematoma enlargement regardless of PCC dosage given.
+Indeed, PCC administration had no effect on mortality and functional outcome either at discharge or at 3 months (101).
+Finally, Arachchillage et al. did not observe differences in the effectiveness or safety (30-day mortality, re-bleeding) when using PCC (median dose of 2000 IU, IQR 1000-4500) for major bleeding events in patients on warfarin, rivaroxaban or apixaban (102).
+One randomized clinical trial comparing 40 IU/kg versus 25 IU/kg 4F-PCC did not found differences in haematoma volume, mortality and thrombotic events between both PCC dose regimes (103).
+Similarly, a there were no significant differences in clinically effective haemostasis, adverse events, length of stay, or in-hospital mortality using a fixed-dose or a weight-based dose of 4F-PCC (104).

+On the other hand, there is no role for vitamin K supplementation or protamine administration in patients taking DOACs, unless in the context of bleeding under DOACs when vitamin K deficiency is suspected or in case of concomitant treatment with heparin.
 The use of fresh-frozen plasma is also not considered a useful reversal strategy (4, 88, 95, 105).

 In the phase III trials, DOACs have consistently shown less intracranial and life-threatening bleedings rates than warfarin, despite the absence of specific reversal strategies in these studies (11-14).
-In addition, it is important to note that even in the absence of a reversal agent, clinical outcomes in AF patients with ICH related to DOACs are not worse than that of AF patients with ICH related to VKAs in whom anticoagulation is reversed.
-However, as DOACs use is growing worldwide, the probability of suffering ICH and other major bleeds in AF patients is also increasing.
-For this reason, timely administration of reversal agents is likely to be of major relevance for improved clinical outcomes and therefore specific reversal agents have been developed for all DOACs.
+In Even in the absence of a reversal agent, clinical outcomes in AF patients with ICH related to DOACs are not worse than that of AF patients with ICH related to VKAs in whom anticoagulation is reversed.
+As DOACs use is growing worldwide, the probability of suffering ICH and other major bleeds in AF patients is also increasing and therefore specific reversal agents have been developed.